JonathanHelianthicusDoe/trash_ideas/README.md

 ### starting gag tracks

-Clearly, toons must hvae the option to start the game with at least one gag track.
+Clearly, toons must have the option to start the game with at least one gag track.
 But should the maximum number of starting tracks be 2, like in TTO/TTR?
 And, regardless of that number, how much freedom should toons have in choosing the gag track(s) that they start with?